pbering/Socker/README.md

 docker-compose up
 ````

-- Open IP of web container in browser (IP is in the compose output)
+- Open IP of web container in browser (IP is in the compose output or use `docker inspect`)
 - Open Socker.sln.
 	- Add files, edit code, build - watcher script updates the running containers.
 	- Refresh browser, repeat...